- Nelson’s 1965 release makes its Hot Stamper debut with stunning Shootout Winning Triple Plus (A+++) sound throughout – exceptionally quiet vinyl too

 - 4 stars: “… there are some strong moments from such all-stars as trumpeter Thad Jones, altoist Phil Woods, baritonist Pepper Adams, pianist Roger Kellaway and guest tenor Ben Webster (who is on two songs).
 The emphasis is on blues-based pieces and there are some strong moments even if the date falls short of its predecessor.”

 The sound is tonally correct, Tubey Magical and above all natural.
 The timbre of each and every instrument is right and it doesn’t take a pair of golden ears to hear it.
-So high-resolution too.
 If you love ’50s and ’60s jazz you cannot go wrong here.

-What the best sides of this vintage pressing have to offer is not hard to hear:
+What the best sides of More Blues and the Abstract Truth have to offer is not hard to hear:

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
 Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1964